linsyking/meow-lang/docs/proof/research/OVERVIEW.md

   (ab→baa and aa→ab both fit after renaming); §5.6 items 5–6 → the
   decidable-class cluster + Kurth's census tradition + Kobayashi et al. derivational complexity.

+## 10. Recursion stage launched (2026-09-19, night)

+Research program: recursive definitions over raw L (named first-order defs, call nodes, macro-style as in meow), under eager vs lazy runtime semantics.
+Four agents spawned (scratch: research/scratch/rec/{eager,lazy_args,lazy_pass,streams}):

+- **eager** — conjecture: VACUITY.
+All L constructors are strict in all sub-expressions, so every call node in a body is evaluated on every invocation; the call tree is syntax-determined, any call-graph cycle makes it infinite (König), strictness propagates undefinedness to the root ⇒ every recursive definition diverges on every input ⇒ eager recursive L denotes exactly L's partial functions (plus ⊥).
+Nothing gained.
+- **lazy_args** — conjecture: also inert, differently.
+Call-by-need arguments,
+  strict constructors: a thunk is forced iff the parameter is live in the callee, and liveness is syntactic (transitive through call chains) ⇒ termination is input-independent (all inputs or none), well-founded unfoldings prune+β back to plain L expressions ⇒ same class.
+Operational eager/lazy separation exists (dead-argument programs) but no denotational gain.
+- **lazy_pass** — the payoff direction.
+Make the one operator-level non-strictness official: [R/P]E forces R only if P occurs in ⟦E⟧ (matches [A/B]S = S when B ⊄ S regardless of A).
+The replacement slot is the ONLY place a recursive call can be guarded (L's if splices both branches into a strict scrutinee, so it cannot guard).
+Conjectures: pattern-gated guarded recursion; universality (exactly the partial computable functions over Σ*,
+  |Σ|≥2, self-recursion sufficing); consequences: rev computable (kills hinge
+  2), X↦X^{2^{|X|}} computable (kills the §4 unreachable function), towers of growth for total defs, totality undecidable.
+Interpreter verification required.
+- **streams** — coinductive lazy direction: infinite strings, passes as causal streaming processes (thm:subsequential's machine), productivity instead of termination, guardedness conditions, variable patterns on streams, conservativity over lazy_pass on finite strings.

+Agents instructed: one problem per round, bounded turns (<128K output tokens,
+<30 min thinking per turn), own scratch dirs, no edits to main.tex/Subst.lean.
+Plan: collect reports, verify, then write the paper section (and only then consider Lean formalization of the chosen semantics).

+## 11. Lean: repC2_correct complete (2026-09-19, night)

+The long-running Lean agent finished: `repC2_correct` (the paper's Multiple Substitution theorem, unrestricted patterns) is fully proven in lean/Subst.lean — 0 errors, 0 sorries, 0 warnings, all 36 #eval outputs match.
+Independently re-verified by the coordinator (fresh `lake env lean Subst.lean`: exit 0; grep: 0 `sorry`, 0 `axiom`/`native_decide`;
+theorem statement byte-identical to git HEAD, only `:= sorry` → `:= by`).
+Proof architecture: phase-locking via renLoop/insLoop over marked rounds (markRounds/assemble), enc2/dec2 code layer, dec2Pass_enc2 finish; S = []
+split.
+Header status comment updated (was stale: claimed the theorem unproven).
+Section 2 of the paper is now fully machine-checked.